Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Methods

 \subsection{Class definition}

 The endpoint was defined as the first documented diagnosis for HF in the EMR, as reported by the physician during a medical visit (clinic, emergency room or hospital).
 Accordingly, the endpoint date was defined as the first date out of any of the HF diagnoses documented for the patient.
-The ICD-9 codes that were used to identify HF diagnosis in the EMR are listed in Extended Data Table~\ref{ext_tab_icd9}.
+The ICD-9 codes that were used to identify HF diagnosis in the EMR are listed in Supplementary Table A1.
 These were selected after consulting with the Leumit director of family medicine (co-author IG), to ensure inclusion of all possible codes that appear as ``Heart failure" in the doctors' electronic system interface, or codes that could have been given during hospitalization.
-To verify the validity of the HF diagnosis endpoints, several methods also used in previous research~\cite{Khan2022ValidationOrganization} were used, as described in Extended Data section~\ref{subsecA1_1}.
+To verify the validity of the HF diagnosis endpoints, several methods also used in previous research~\cite{Khan2022ValidationOrganization} were used, as described in Supplementary section A1 and in Supplementary Fig. 2, 3, 4, 5.
 Each Holter recording was labeled as HF if an HF diagnosis was documented within 5-year of the examination.
 In contrast, Holter recordings that did not have a HF diagnosis documented within 5 years from the recording were labeled as non-HF (Figure~\ref{fig_data}).